BY JOHN MARGOWSKI, CHAIR

 The deadline for the submission of proposed constitutional amendments to the committee was June 30.
 The Constitution Committee will meet virtually to discuss the proposed amendments.

 After a full review and discussion, the committee will prepare its report to the membership.
 The report will contain copies of all proposed amendments, along with the committee’s recommendations for each one.
-On September 1 the report will be available via email and on the VVA website.
+On September 1 the report will be available via email and on the VVA website at:

 At the Convention in Greensboro the Constitution Committee will conduct an open hearing on the proposed amendments before they are presented to the delegates for action.